 Home poker games are permitting in Wyoming in the same way taverns may spread it.
 The games are legal if it is a legitimate social setting with no house advantage, including a rake or mandatory tip.

 Fantasy sports contests are presumably legal in Wyoming.
 This includes daily and season-long.
-All major fantasy sports companies accept players in the state.
-This includes DraftKings, FanDuel, Fantasy Draft and Yahoo.
+All major fantasy sports companies accept players in the state including DraftKings, and FanDuel.

 Fantasy Sports Laws in Wyoming